whitneyburton/portfolios/students/1701-back/josh_thompson/20170303-josh-thompson-m1.md

 ## Areas of Emphasis

-I enjoyed learning lots in Mod 1.
-I've got tons more to learn, obviously, the biggest one being better with knowing when and how to make new classes, and move messages between them.
+I enjoyed learning what I did in Module 1.
+There's much I'd like to improve upon.
+Foremost, I'd like to be better with knowing when and how to make new classes, and move messages between them.

-Single methods are "easy", as is moving data around inside of classes, but I don't yet find it trivially easy to spin up new classes to do things with them, and interacting with them from different classes.
+Single methods are "easy", as is moving data around inside of classes, but I don't yet find it trivially easy to spin up new classes to use their methods to aid other classes, and interacting with them from different classes.

 Same with modules and mix-ins.
-After doing Black Thursday, I feel like I'll know _where I'm going_ better in the future, and everything I've learned in _POODR_ and _Eloquent Ruby_ will be easier to implement next time around.
+After doing Black Thursday, I feel like I'll know _where I'm going_ better in the future, and everything I've learned in _POODR_ and _Eloquent Ruby_ will be easier to use next time around.

 ## Self-Assessment Scores